Oasis Academy Brislington: Brislington Comprehensive School

-The school was founded on local farmland as a secondary modern school; it was opened on 16th April 1956, and then opened officially in October 1956 by Sir David Eccles, then Minister of Education.
+The school was founded on local farmland as a secondary modern school; it was opened on 16 April 1956, and then opened officially in October 1956 by Sir David Eccles, then Minister of Education.
 A Technical Block was added in 1959, with another block, sports hall and swimming pool in 1966-1968.
 Pupil numbers in 1956 were just over 140, but would climb to 1,850 at its peak.

 Brislington Enterprise College

 Under the 2002 Specialist Schools Programme, the school became Brislington Enterprise College, a foundation school administered by Bristol City Council.
 It acted as a Business and Enterprise College and Teaching Development Agency designated training school.
 It rebranded in 2004, owing to academic underperformance.
 The college frequently featured on Teachers TV, in some university studies, as well as on the Channel 4 episode, Dispatches: The Children Left Behind, on 11 February 2008.
-The old school buildings was demolished and new buildings designed and built by Skanska, were officially opened in October 2008 by Kevin McCloud, under the Building Schools for the Future scheme, and a new house system was introduced for each learning community.
+The old school buildings were demolished and new buildings designed and built by Skanska, were officially opened in October 2008 by Kevin McCloud, under the Building Schools for the Future scheme, and a new house system was introduced for each learning community.
 However, the school still struggled; from 2003 to 2009, its GCSE performance was well below both local authority and national levels, while its ‘Value Added’ in 2013 was the lowest in Bristol.
-Despite being taken over by the South East Bristol Educational Trust in 2012, it was ‘inadequate’ in 2013, then ‘requires improvement in 2014, it was converted to academy status, sponsored by Oasis Trust, in February 2015 and was renamed Oasis Academy Brislington.
+Despite being taken over by the South East Bristol Educational Trust in 2012, it was ‘inadequate’ in 2013, then ‘requires improvement' in 2014.
+It was converted to academy status, sponsored by Oasis Trust, in February 2015 and was renamed Oasis Academy Brislington.